Small amounts of exercise can dramatically improve your health.

 One of the less positive aspects of our modern society is how much we sit still.
+Research has linked excessive sitting to health concerns such as heart disease, obesity, and diabetes.
 Think about it.
 You go into work and sit—or more accurately in most cases, slouch—at a desk for eight or more hours, go sit in a car to go home, then relax with some more sitting.
 Sound familiar?

 Now, I’m not perfect.
 I was definitely a champion sitter and didn’t utilize the active workspace I had set up as much as I should have.
 But it wasn’t until I realized that just keeping up with my children was a real struggle that I realized I had a problem.